Tawheed-tariq/crypto-scrapper/README.md

 scrapy crawl crypSpi
 ```

+Follow this step-by-step section to set up Playwright in Scrapy.
 ## 1. Set Up a Scrapy Project

 First create a project folder and a virtual environment inside it